-The Earth, where the narrator grew up, has undergone a series of violent and cataclysmic changes, as described in A Sound That Calls People From Afar. in order to reach Earth, the narrator has had to change dimensions, whereupon he encounters a pack of wolves who’ve raised a boy from infancy, the son of A Sound That Calls People From Afar. the den of wolves become counterpoint to an Orange Haired Man, leading a band of angry white men across the landscape.
+The Earth has undergone a series of violent and cataclysmic changes, as described in A Sound That Calls People From Afar. the narrator of A Series of Short Stories, grew up on Earth. he changes dimension and returns to Earth in order to view the devastation, whereupon he encounters a large pack of wolves. amongst them is a young boy whom the wolves raised from infancy, the son of A Sound That Calls People From Afar, the female protagonist of the play by the same name. eventually, the wolves become counterpoint to an Orange Haired Man who leads a band of angry white men across the alterred landscape.

 The Native great grandchild of Rodrigues, one of the main characters from The Scent of the Land, Menton, survives the savage Great Swamp Massacre, whereupon he begins a lifelong journey that takes him west, far from the brutal forces of the Europeans, and later, the Americans whose westward movement invades the world Menton has chosen in the heartland of Turtle Island.